 L’Shana Tova!
 The High Holidays at the JCA provide a communal experience with worship opportunities geared toward different sensibilities and ages.
-Services are facilitated by Rabbi Benjamin Weiner, High Holiday Cantor Diana Brewer, our youth education staff, and talented lay leaders.
+Services are facilitated by Rabbi Benjamin Weiner, Hazzan Diana Brewer, and lay leaders from the community.
 Please see SERVICES SCHEDULE for dates and times.

 We are delighted that young families are an integral part of our community, and we offer many ways to help families feel at home throughout this season.
-Children are welcome at all the JCA services, and we have services designed specifically for kids and families.
-Childcare is available for children aged 1-9 years during high demand hours.
+Children are welcome at all the JCA services, and we have childcare available for children aged 1-9 years during high demand hours.
 Please see FAMILY PROGRAMS for more information.

 Our open door policy means no tickets or payments are required for anyone attending services, although non-members need to preregister by completing the GUEST REGISTRATION form online or contacting the JCA Office.
 If you would like to make a donation to the JCA at this time in support of our programs and high holiday services, please use the DONATIONS button or send a check made out to “JCA” with “Open Door” on the memo line.